Pavesoft/react-native-boilerplate-pavesoft/README.md

 It includes a bottom tab navigator and five sample dummy pages to help you get started quickly with navigation and screen management.

-This is an Expo project created with create-expo-app.
+This is an Expo project created with `create-expo-app`.

 ## Features